 Direct evidence based research into appropriate communication interventions for people with MSA is an area that is significantly lacking in research.
-A recent Cochrane review into Speech and Language Therapy interventions for people with Parkinson¢ disease was unable to conclude which interventions were most efficacious for speech disorders (Herd et al, 2012).
+A recent Cochrane review into Speech and Language Therapy interventions for people with Parkinson's disease was unable to conclude which interventions were most efficacious for speech disorders [28].

-Despite this fact, many of the features with which someone with MSA will present can be seen in Parkinson¢ disease; this indicates that interventions used for Parkinson¢ disease may be effective.
+Despite this fact, many of the features with which someone with MSA will present can be seen in Parkinson's disease; this indicates that interventions used for Parkinson's disease may be effective.
 The Speech and Language Therapist should bear in mind the stage of MSA, in terms of appropriate intervention.
-For advanced stage MSA, direct therapeutic input is unlikely to be beneficial due to the increasing cognitive impairment (RCSLT, 2005).
+For advanced stage MSA, direct therapeutic input is unlikely to be beneficial due to the increasing cognitive impairment [8].
 In relation to Alternative Augmentative Communication (AAC) use, due to the oral-facial dystonia and visuo-spatial difficulties MSA patients often encounter, AAC options may be limited; especially in the advanced stages.

 - AAC following appropriate assessment.
 If AAC is deemed appropriate, the Speech and Language Therapist should consider using both low technology and mid/high technology aids.
-A referral can be made to the local Assistive Communication Service if access to mid/high technology aids is unavailable in the patient current service.
-They may also require an alternative access assessment to enable use of adaptive keyboards for example. - Oral motor exercises can be used to help maintain strength in the laryngeal, lingual and facial muscles (Huckabee, 1992); however, improvement may be inconsistent over time due to the neurodegenerative nature of the disease (Schulz and Grant, 2000). - Compensatory dysarthria strategies appropriate pacing, spelling out words and applying appropriate environmental controls.
-For example, minimising external noise or ensuring face to face communication occurs.

-- Encouraging the use of deeper breathing techniques . such as diaphragmatic breathing (Sackley et al, 2014), which can help increase subglottic pressure and increase volume (Fawcus, 2013). - Communication support groups.
-Group approaches have found to be a beneficial way to implement therapy for people with Parkinson¢ disease and have been shown to improve intonation and body language measures (Haw et al, 1999; Martinez-Martin et al, 2012). - Vocal Exercises .
-A formal training programme such as Lee Silverman Voice Therapy LOUD programme (LSVT®) technique (Fox et al, 2012; Tsanas et al, 2014) may be beneficial in the earlier stages of the condition.
-However, there have been no direct studies in MSA to test this hypothesis as in Parkinson¢ disease (Sackley et al, 2014).
+A referral can be made to the local Assistive Communication Service if access to mid/high technology aids is unavailable in the patient's current service.
+They may also require an alternative access assessment to enable use of adaptive keyboards for example. - Oral motor exercises can be used to help maintain strength in the laryngeal, lingual and facial muscles [29]; however, improvement may be inconsistent over time due to the neurodegenerative nature of the disease [30]. - Compensatory dysarthria strategies appropriate pacing, spelling out words and applying appropriate environmental controls.
+For example, minimising external noise or ensuring face to face communication occurs. - Encouraging the use of deeper breathing techniques such as diaphragmatic breathing [31] which can help increase subglottic pressure and increase volume [32]. - Communication support groups Group approaches have found to be a beneficial way to implement therapy for people with Parkinson's disease and have been shown to improve intonation and body language measures [3, 33]. - Vocal Exercises -A formal training programme such as Lee Silverman Voice Therapy LOUD programme (LSVT®) technique 34,35] may be beneficial in the earlier stages of the condition.
+However, there have been no direct studies in MSA to test this hypothesis as in Parkinson's disease [31].